Nobel Prize Dialogue

 5 March 2024

-In a year when citizens will cast their votes in elections across the world we’re turning our attention to the art and science of democracy and decision-making.
+In a year when citizens will cast their votes in elections across the world we turned our attention to the art and science of democracy and decision-making.

 Democratic societies rely on fact-based world views and science, but also on narratives that can bring together large, diverse communities.
 At a time when democracies are straining to cope with ongoing crises and long-term existential challenges this topic is more important than ever.

-Join us as we explore the roles that facts and fictions play in democracies including:
+We explored the role that fact and fiction play in democracies including:

-The Nobel Prize Dialogue in Brussels is produced by Nobel Prize Outreach in partnership with the European Research Council.
+The Nobel Prize Dialogue Brussels was produced by Nobel Prize Outreach in partnership with the European Research Council.